pavankjadda/angular-auth-oidc-client-demo/README.md

   ```shell
   npm i
   ```
-2. Run `npm run start` to start the development server and navigate to `http://localhost:4200`
+2. Run `npm run start` to start the development server and navigate to `http://localhost:4201`
-23. Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.